-- Highly focused lesson design with sharp objectives - High demands of pupil involvement and engagement with their learning - High levels of interaction for all pupils - Appropriate use of questioning, modelling and explaining on the part of the teacher (linkedto Rosenshine Principles) - An emphasis on learning through dialogue, with regular opportunities for pupils to talk both individually and in groups - An expectation that pupils will accept responsibility for their own learning and workindependently - No cap on learning - Fluidity of grouping - Marking / assessment within or at the end of the session will inform planning - Regular use of encouragement and authentic praise to engage and motivate pupils
+- Highly focused lesson design with sharp objectives - High demands of pupil involvement and engagement with their learning - High levels of interaction for all pupils - Appropriate use of questioning, modelling, and explaining on the part of the teacher (linkedto Rosen shine Principles) - An emphasis on learning through dialogue, with regular opportunities for pupils to talk both individually and in groups. - An expectation that pupils will accept responsibility for their own learning and work independently. - No cap on learning - Fluidity of grouping - Marking / assessment within or at the end of the session will inform weekly/daily planning. - Regular use of encouragement and authentic praise to engage and motivate pupils.

-Rosenshine's principals mirror many of the expectations of QFT.
+Rosenshines's principals mirror many of the expectations of QFT.

-In order to ensure equality of access and effective matching of tasks to needs, teachers will employ a variety of teaching strategies in any one session.
+To ensure equality of access and effective matching of tasks to needs, teachers will employ avariety of teaching strategies in any one session.
 This will include:

-- discussion and questioning (open and closed as appropriate);

-- previewing and reviewing work;

-- interactive teaching;

-- listening;

-- brainstorming;

-- providing opportunities for reflection by pupils;

-- demonstrating high expectations;

-- providing opportunities for repetition/reinforcement;

-- build on prior learning

-- providing encouragement, positive reinforcement and praise;

-- making judgements and responding to individual need; - intervening, as appropriate, in the learning process in order to encourage development; - providing all children with opportunities for success; - using a range of communication strategies verbal and non-verbal.
+- Discussion and questioning (open and closed as appropriate); - Previewing and reviewing work. - Interactive teaching. - Listening. - Brainstorming. - Providing opportunities for reflection by pupils. - Demonstrating high expectations. - Providing opportunities for repetition/reinforcement. - Build on prior learning. - Providing encouragement, positive reinforcement, and praise. - Making judgements and responding to individual need. - Intervening, as appropriate, in the learning process to encourage development. - Providing all children with opportunities for success. - Using a range of communication strategies verbal and non-verbal.

-Activities should show a balance in terms of individual, group and whole class work.
-Specialist teaching is available from subject leaders when they can be released from class and also in the form of visitors.
+Activities should show a balance in terms of individual, group, and whole class work.
+Specialist teaching is available from subject leaders when they can be released from class and in the formof visitors.